xylitogum/X-Utils/README.md

 Supports any version of Unity that is at least 2017.4 or later.

 # Contents
+Scripts are located under the Assets folder, and divided into the following modules:
 - General
   - General handy classes and functions including Maths, Physics, Extensions, QuickRenderers.
 - MechanimAI